 The Oxford English Dictionary states that "plagiarism is the act or practice of taking someone else's work, idea, etc., and passing it off as one's own; literary theft."
 If you pass someone else's work as your own you have committed plagiarism, which is an act of academic dishonesty.
+Cheating is the unauthorized use or attempted use of material, information, notes, study aids, devices or communication during an academic exercise.
+Both of these are examples of academic dishonesty.

 Unless I state otherwise, all assignments and projects are to be your work alone.
 If someone else does part of this for you, it is considered to be academic dishonesty.
 Hunter College regards acts of academic dishonesty, such as plagiarism, cheating on examinations, obtaining unfair advantage, and falsification of records and official documents, as serious offenses against the values of intellectual honesty.
 The college is committed to enforcing the CUNY Policy on Academic Integrity and will pursue cases of academic dishonesty according to the Hunter College Academic Integrity Procedures.
 In this class, I will enforce the University's Policy on Academic Integrity and bring any violations that I discover to the attention of the Dean of Students Office.